csarwi/taxglide/WARP.md

 ## Common Development Tasks

 ### Adding Support for New Cantons
-1. Create new YAML configurations in `configs/YEAR/canton_name.yaml`
-2. Add calculation logic in `engine/canton_name.py` following the federal/stgallen pattern
+1. Edit `configs/YEAR/switzerland.yaml` to add new canton definition:
+   - Add canton entry under `cantons` section with tax brackets
+   - Add municipalities under the canton with their specific multipliers
-3. Update `loader.py` validation rules
+   - Update validation rules if needed
-4. Add CLI integration in `cli.py`
+2. No code changes required - the system automatically supports new cantons
+3. Test with `taxglide validate --year YEAR` to verify configuration
+4. Use new canton via CLI: `--canton new_canton --municipality new_municipality`

 ### Adding New Tax Years
 1. Create `configs/YEAR/` directory